borntofrappe/game-development/Practice/Minigames Box/README.md

 _Please note_: the demo also takes advantage of the `getAnchors()` function.
 This one provide the coordinates of the anchor point, so that the `draw` function is able to draw a black circle where the two objects are connected.

-### Mouse joint
+### 05 Mouse joint

-The demo removes the progress achieved in the previous sections to focus on a single object.
-A rectangle shape is included in the middle of the window, while a chain shape works to define the window's edges.
-This allows to constrain the object to the visible area.
-From this setup, the mouse joint is included between the object and the mouse current position, but only if the cursor is pressed.
+The demo removes populates the world with a rectangle shape in the middle of the window and a chain shape to define the window's edges, to constrain the dynamic body to the visible area.
+From this setup, the mouse joint is included between the object and the position of the mouse, but only when the cursor is pressed.

-`mouseJoint` is initialized in `love.load` to keep track of the joint itself.
+`mouseJoint` is initialized at the top of the document and to keep track of the joint itself.
 A reference is useful in the moment the `draw` function needs to include a visual for the joint itself.

 ```lua
 mouseJoint = nil